Are you wondering if you could work out before 6 weeks postpartum?

 - Your body releases a hormone called relaxin during pregnancy which stretches and increases the mobility of your joints and ligaments.
 Exercising too soon can damage these areas resulting in pain.

-- Hydration is key postpartum as water is essential for almost every process to occur in your body.
-Additionally, if you are breastfeeding, water is especially important for your breast milk supply.
+- Hydration is vital postpartum as water is essential for almost every process to occur in your body.
+Additionally, water is necessary for your breast milk supply if you are breastfeeding.

 Other Related Questions